arshiefatima/Artificial-intelI-Automate/README.md

 ## 🚀 Project Overview

-This project is an AI-powered Resume Analyzer that simulates how modern LLM and RAG-based systems evaluate resumes.
+This project is an AI-powered Resume Analyzer that simulates how modern LLM and RAG-based systems evaluate resumes.This project is a simple AI agent that performs multiple tasks such as email generation, text summarization, and code suggestions based on user input.

+It demonstrates basic Natural Language Processing (NLP) style intent detection and task routing.

+---

 It analyzes resumes based on job roles and provides:
 - Skill matching
 - Gap analysis
 - Intelligent feedback

+  ## ⚙️ Features
+- Email generation
+- Text summarization
+- Code suggestion
+- Intent detection (rule-based NLP)

 The system mimics how AI models process input and generate insights.

+How It Works
+1. User enters a task
+2. System detects intent using keyword-based NLP logic
+3. Appropriate response is generated
 ---

 ## 💡 Problem Statement